Provence: 20th century

 On 15 August 1944, two months after the Allied landings in Normandy (Operation Overlord), the Seventh United States Army under General Alexander Patch, with a Free French corps under General Jean de Lattre de Tassigny, landed on the coast of Var between St. Raphael and Cavalaire (Operation Dragoon).
 The American forces moved north toward Manosque, Sisteron and Gap, while the French First Armored Division under General Vigier liberated Brignoles, Salon, Arles, and Avignon.
 The Germans in Toulon resisted until 27 August, and Marseille was not liberated until 25 August.

 After the end of the war, Provence faced an enormous task of reconstruction, particularly of the ports and railroads destroyed during the war.
-As part of this effort, the first modern concrete apartment block, the Unité d'habitation of Corbusier, was built in Marseille in 1947–52.
+As part of this effort, the first modern concrete apartment block, the Unité d'habitation of Le Corbusier, was built in Marseille in 1947–52.
 In 1962, Provence absorbed a large number of French citizens who left Algeria after its independence.
 Since that time, large North African communities settled in and around the big cities, particularly Marseille and Toulon.

 In the 1940s, Provence underwent a cultural renewal, with the founding of the Avignon Festival of theatre (1947), the reopening of the Cannes Film Festival (begun in 1939), and many other major events.
 With the building of new highways, particularly the Paris Marseille autoroute which opened in 1970, Provence became destination for mass tourism from all over Europe.
 Many Europeans, particularly from Britain, bought summer houses in Provence.
 The arrival of the TGV high-speed trains shortened the trip from Paris to Marseille to less than four hours.

 In recent years, residents of Provence have struggled to reconcile economic development and population growth with their desire to preserve the region's unique landscape and culture.